SWU-Karabast/forceteki-client/README.md

 To start a game with 2 players open one tab to http://localhost:300/Gameboard and another tab to http://localhost:3000/GameBoard?player=ThisIsTheWay

+The state updater is currently set to log game state updates to the console as they are received.

 ### Mobile Testing and Custom Environment

 For testing on mobile devices connected to your local network: